Last updated on

 In fact, it’s stupid to say that people are stupid because it’s a gross simplification.

 I’ve learned that we can’t use “People are stupid” as a reason for not socializing.
 A large chunk of the population is really really smart (Smarter than you and I).
 We can learn to make friends with them and have amazing, enriching relationships.

 We shouldn’t let stupid people discourage us from going out there befriending smart people.

 10. The self-fulfilling prophecy of hating people

 Wheel of thoughts:

-Doesn’t bother to make small talk – Doesn’t form deep connections – Doesn’t talk with others about meaningful things – “People are shallow” – Develops a negative views – Existing friends tire of negativity – People are stupid – Repeat.
+Doesn’t bother to make small talk – Doesn’t form deep connections – Doesn’t talk with others about meaningful things – “People are shallow” – Develops a negative outlook on life – Existing friends tire of negativity – People are stupid – Repeat.